bhautikgosai96/entry-management/README.md

 Step 3 - run command
 ### `export SENDGRID_API=<api-key>`

-plesase use api key which is provided in document.
+please use api key which is provided in document.

-Step -4 run command "nodemon server.js" to start server from innovacer-tracker/backend directory
+Step 4 - run command "nodemon server.js" to start server from innovacer-tracker/backend directory
 ### `nodemon server.js`

 This will run your server.